ritvik7/baldr/README.md

 # Baldr

-`baldr` generates and serves a documentation site for your REST API.
+`baldr` generates and serves a documentation site for your REST API using input parameters such as headers, code snippets, etc. to populate the documentation page with dynamic examples and machine-readable instruction, programmed using GoLang and based on Swagger 2.0 spec

 ## Installation